Limit regimes of ice formation in turbulent supercooled water: Introduction

 Frazil ice formation is a complex phenomenon in which many physical processes play a relevant role \cite{daly94a}.
 We can list the most important ones. \begin{itemize} \item Small droplets and foam are continuously lifted up from the water surface and freeze in contact of the cold air.
 When they return to the water column they act as primary ice seeds. \item If the upper layers of the ocean are sufficiently supercooled, ice crystals grow out of the seeds and reach size up to the millimeter range.
 New seeds are generated through fragmentation induced by collisions with other crystals (secondary nucleation). \item Part of the crystals are entrained by the turbulence and are transported down the column.
 Additional ice production may take place away from the surface if the supercooling is sufficient.
-Field data indicate that underwater frazil ice and significant supercooling in the water column may indeed be present down to depths of 20--100 m (see e.g. \cite{dmitrenko10}). \end{itemize}
+Field data indicate that underwater frazil ice and significant supercooling in the water column may indeed be present down to depths of 5--50 m (see e.g. \cite{ito15}). \end{itemize}

 Theoretical models for the growth and transport of frazil ice have been developed over the years.
-In the one-dimensional theory of Omstedt and Svensson \cite{omstedt84}, the upper ocean was modelled as a turbulent Eckman layer with the sea-ice mixture treated as a continuum.
-This model was improved in \cite{svensson98} to take into account the size spectrum of the crystals.
+In the one-dimensional theory of Omstedt and Svensson \cite{omstedt84}, the upper ocean was modelled as a turbulent Ekman layer with the sea-ice mixture treated as a continuum.
+This model was improved in \cite{omstedt85,svensson98} to take into account the size spectrum of the crystals.
 Ice production under ice shelves was studied in \cite{jenkins95}, adopting a Boussinesq-like approximation.
 This latter study was later extended in \cite{smedsrud04} to account for the size spectrum of the frazil crystals.
 A detailed study of the precipitation of the frazil crystals on the shelf was carried out in \cite{holland05}.
+The dynamics of frazil ice was included in regional ocean models \cite{galton-fenzi12}.
 Large Eddy Simulations (LES) were utilized in \cite{skyllingstad01} to study the frazil ice dynamics under polar ice covers and leads, but no account was taken of the size distribution of the ice crystals.
 Only recently there has been some attempt to include such information in LES of frazil ice formation in open ocean \cite{matsumura15}.